 - Some of our tables are meeting in person, and some are meeting virtually.
 If you are interested in signing up for a table (a group of 8-10 people who meet regularly for intentional conversation over a shared meal), please email firstname.lastname@example.org.

 - We encourage you to join the South Bend City Church Open Forum on Facebook for additional community connection.
 Members can post questions, words of encouragement, prayer requests, etc. We’ll also have some staff-curated posts to help engage and prompt conversation.

 - Every Sunday at 9:30 a.m., join our Instagram (@sbcitychurch) live stream or 10 a.m. on Facebook live and hear from staff and others in our community.

 - Keep in touch with the latest updates and resources by signing up for the email newsletter (scroll down to “Newsletter Sign Up”).

 - Listen to our weekly teaching podcast that takes the form of our typical teaching in gatherings.
 These will be posted by Sunday morning.

-- We’ve also begun posting teaching videos of our weekly teachings.
+- We’ve also begun posting teaching videos of our weekly teachings on Vimeo and YouTube.

 - Along the way, we’ll continue to post new information as we learn it on how to best care for each other.
 Here are some suggestions and a collection of resources that might help you as you navigate supporting friends, family, and neighbors.